cdlhub/documentation/md/Specification.md

 ## outputcalc <a id="outputcalc"></a>

+Outputcalc is a general term for an end-of-pipeline component which represents one of a potentially unlimited set of output components.
+Four examples are provided in the Reference Model.
+These are;

+* eltcalc
+* leccalc
+* aalcalc/aalsummary
+* pltcalc.

-with the exception of outputcalc where four reference implementations are provided.
-These are called eltcalc, leccalc, aalcalc, and pltcalc.
-The output from these components vary and it is up to the developer to decide what form the output takes.
-This specification covers the input stream requirements of outputcalc, which represents one of a potentially unlimited set of output components. outputcalc performs results analysis such as an event loss table or loss exceedance curve on the sampled output from either the gulcalc or fmcalc program.
+outputcalc performs results analysis such as an event loss table or loss exceedance curve on the sampled output from summarycalc.
 The output is a results table in csv format.
-Four examples are provided in the Reference Model.

 ##### Input
 summarycalc stdout.
 Binary files of the same data structures can be piped into the outputcalc component.

 ##### Output
 No standard output stream.
 The results table is exported to a csv file.
-See the [Reference model](ReferenceModel.md) for example output.

 [Return to top](#specification)